 The citations below are to research or survey articles concerning the material of the course.
 The citations have links to PDF versions of the articles but for copyright reasons the links are restricted to students in the class via password protection, login: frames, password as given in class.

 Two articles, partially contradictory, regarding the history of the Gauss linking number :

 Orbits of asteroids, a braid, and the first link invariant, M. Epple, Math.
 Intell., vol. 20 (1998), pp. 45--52

 Gauss' Linking Number Revisited, R. L. Ricca and B. Nipoti, J. Knot Theory Its Ramifications 20 (2011), pp. 1325--1343

-Three survey articles and a book discussing link, twist, and writhe, and the Calugareanu-Fuller-White (CFW) theorem including connections with DNA
+Three survey articles, some pages from a standard undergraduate text book, and an introductory monograph all discussing link, twist, and writhe, and the Calugareanu-Fuller-White (CFW) theorem including connections with DNA

 Questions de topologie en biologie moléculaire, C. Weber, Gazette des mathématiciens, Vol. 64 (1995), pp. 29--42.

 - This one is from a particular point of view (the author Pohl was White's PhD supervisor) DNA and differential geometry, W. F. Pohl, The Mathematical Intelligencer, vol. 3 (1980), pp. 20--27.